sabnocke/ICP/fsm/README.md

 - [ ] Maybe remove `range-v3` as it doesn't help that much
   - or figure out how to stop it from running the tests
+- [ ] Shared memory (or simpler MQ) is probably better way of doing this